 MoTeC's Video Capture System (VCS) is an integrated in-car camera system, recording video and audio using the MPEG-2 video compression format at broadcast quality.
 It includes a built in real-time graphics processor that allows sensor data to be overlaid onto the video in real-time without the need for additional hardware.
-The CAN interface enables communication with other devices, for example to set Auto Start/Stop Recording conditions.
+The CAN interface enables communication with other devices, for example to set Auto Start/Stop Recording conditions and synchronisation.

 Multiple video streams, from in-car cameras for example, can be linked with logged data for synchronised playback of footage alongside other analysis components.
-Synchronised video requires a standard video capture device and the Pro Analysis upgrade to provide access to i2 Pro data analysis software.